smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

     ## 4 broadw…                4 unsuitable                115             1140
     ## # … with 2 more variables: total_suitable <int>, perc_at_difficulty <dbl>

 ### Fact: There is a 35-foot Callery pear tree in front of a specific house on E. Lanvale St. in fair condition

-"...the 35-foot Callery pear tree in front of Mary Boyd’s rowhouse on East Lanvale Street in Broadway East..."
+“…the 35-foot Callery pear tree in front of Mary Boyd’s rowhouse on East Lanvale Street in Broadway East…”

-"Her pear tree is in “fair” condition, according to the city."
+“Her pear tree is in “fair” condition, according to the city."

 #### Explanation

 Every tree on the Broadway East stretch of E. Lanvale St. is listed below.

 #### Supporting Code